November 5, 1911

 When Gene Autry walked out on his contract, Rogers was given the starring role in Under Western Stars, which had been scheduled to be Autry’s next film.
 The tremendous success of Rogers’s first film marked the emergence of a new star.
 By 1943 Rogers was the top western star at the box office.
 He retained this rank until he made the transition into television early in the 1950s.
 He also maintained a heavy schedule of personal appearances, most of them featuring his beloved horse, Trigger, who received near-equal billing.

-Roy Rogers's success in films, radio, television, on records, and in personal appearances was offset by a long series of tragedies.
+Roy Rogers’s success in films, radio, television, on records, and in personal appearances was offset by a long series of tragedies.
 His first wife, Arlene, the mother of his first three children, died a week after the birth of their third child, Roy Jr., in 1946.
-Robin, the only child born to Rodgers and Evans, suffered from Down's syndrome and died shortly before her second birthday in 1952.
+Robin, the only child born to Rodgers and Evans, suffered from Down syndrome and died in 1952, shortly before her second birthday.
 Rodgers and Evans eventually adopted four children from different ethnic and social backgrounds, only to lose two of them tragically.
 Debbie, an orphan they adopted from Korea, died in a church bus accident.
-Their son Sandy, who had suffered some brain damage due to physical abuse before being adopted by Rodgers and Evans, died while serving in the army.
+Their son Sandy, who had suffered some brain damage due to physical abuse before being adopted by Rodgers and Evans, died while serving in the Army.

 Each of these losses took a tremendous toll on Rogers and Evans, but the couple’s religious faith sustained them.
 Their positive outlook as they confronted life’s challenges only added to the public’s regard for them.